On the Interpolation Effect of Score Smoothing in Diffusion Models: Numerical experiments

-To show that the effect of score smoothing goes beyond linearly-spaced data, we consider training sets spaced uniformly on a circle in $\sR^2$ and train two-layer NNs \emph{without} weight decay to fit the ESF and drive the denoising dynamics, with results illustrated in Figure~\ref{fig:circle}.
-As shown in the last two rows, the NN-learned SF is visibly smoother than the ESF, especially in the polar (i.e., tangent) direction.
-That this phenomenon occurs without weight decay in NN training suggests that \emph{implicit} regularization from the optimization dynamics can be sufficient to induce the score smoothing effect (see discussion in Section~\ref{sec:related}).
-Notably, the NN-learned SF leads the denoising dynamics to generate samples that interpolate between nearby training data points in a \emph{nearly linear} fashion, thereby forming a regular polygon that approximates the underlying circle better and better as the number of training data increases.
-This observation leads us to hypothesize that, even when data belong to nonlinear sub-manifolds \citep{tenenbaum2000global}, generalization \emph{may} still happen via some interpolation-like mechanism, although the exact behavior can be quite different if we consider more sophisticated NN architectures and high-dimensional data manifolds.
+To show that the effect of score smoothing goes beyond linearly-spaced data, we consider training sets spaced uniformly on a circle in $\sR^2$ and train $2$L NNs \emph{without} weight decay to fit the ESF and drive the denoising dynamics, with results illustrated in Figure~\ref{fig:circle}.
+As shown in the last two rows, the NN-learned SF is evidently smoother than the ESF, especially in the polar (i.e., tangent) direction.
+Notably, this leads the denoising dynamics to generate samples that interpolate between nearby training data points in a nearly linear fashion, which forms a \emph{regular polygon} that approximates the underlying circle increasingly well as the number of training data increases.
+That this phenomenon occurs without weight decay in NN training also suggests that \emph{implicit} regularization from gradient-based optimization can be sufficient to induce the score smoothing effect (see discussion in Appendix~\ref{sec:related}).

-Lastly, we also find that NN-learned SF tends to be smoother than the ESF when the training data are non-uniformly spaced in $1$-D, as illustrated in Figure~\ref{fig:nonuniform} and described in Appendix~\ref{sec:nonuniform}.
+In addition, we observe that NN-learned SF also tend to be smoother than the ESF when the training data are non-uniformly spaced in $1$-D. The results are illustrated in Figure~\ref{fig:nonuniform} in Appendix~\ref{app:details_exp_2}.